coder/coder/docs/admin/templates/extending-templates/process-logging.md

 organization in any way, shape, or form.

 > This is an [Premium or Enterprise](https://coder.com/pricing) feature.
 To
-> learn more about Coder Enterprise, please
+> learn more about Coder licensing, please
 > [contact sales](https://coder.com/contact).

 ## How this works